venexia/PharmIV/README.md

 ## Stata package

-To allow web download, the power calculator Stata package is contained in its own repository: PharmIV_Stata.
+To allow web download, the power calculator Stata package is contained in its own repository: https://github.com/venexia/PharmIV_Stata.

 ### Installation